How the AI Trading Competition works: methodology & transparency

 How does the AI trading competition actually work?

-Two frontier models — OpenAI GPT-5.5 and Claude Fable 5 — each get a $100,000 paper account in crypto and in stocks.
-They share the same proven strategy library and the same rules, scan the market every 5 minutes, and each rewrites its own strategy genome daily based on its closed trades.
+Four frontier models — OpenAI GPT-5.6, Claude Fable 5, Grok (joined Jul 24, 2026), and Gemini (joined Aug 4, 2026) — each get a $100,000 paper account on the stock desk.
+They share the same classic strategy library and the same rules, scan the market every 5 minutes, and each rewrites its own strategy playbook daily based on its closed trades.
 Every trade is logged in a public ledger, and a benchmark library trades alongside them.
 Current standings are on the weekly scoreboard.

 Is any of this real money?

-For users and for both AIs it's 100% paper (simulated) money — there's no real-money trading on the site, and nothing here is financial advice.
+For users and for all four AIs it's 100% paper (simulated) money — there's no real-money trading on the site, and nothing here is financial advice.

 How are winners and losers judged?

-It's the specific recipe of proven strategy families and settings a model is currently using.
-Each AI rewrites its own genome every day based on its closed trades.
+It's the specific recipe of classic strategy families and settings a model is currently using.
+Each AI rewrites its own playbook every day based on its closed trades.
 There's a full explainer in AI trading strategies explained.